Myndex/apca-introduction/analysis.md

 > _To sum up, the APCA contrast formula is certainly not as obvious a choice as the one from WCAG 2.x._

-I don't know what that means.
-47% of the colors WCAG 2 result in inaccessible, unreadable content.
+This characterization is vague.
+The relevant fact is that 47% of the color pairs that pass WCAG 2 result in inaccessible, unreadable content.
 This makes WCAG2 contrast a terrible choice for any guidelines, and ununable for automated context such as future CSS color-contrast() function.

 .